 3. Don’t continue dancing if you just threw up on the dance floor!

 With Sziget Festival growing older, it seems its crowd is getting younger and younger.
 It might be happening with all popular festivals out there.
 Younger partygoers generally have a harder time estimating their limits when drinking, and this might be the reason why constant ambulance sirens during Sziget Festival are a regular atmospheric background for Budapest citizens.
 If one of the friends in your group throws up on the dance floor during the concert (I witnessed this the very first day of the festival), don’t just hug her, hoping that now she might get better.
 Hugs don’t heal overdosing with alcohol!
 More beer to fill up just emptied stomach won’t help either!
 This girl was throwing up during the concert at least twice, with the constant gag reflex play of her throat.
-This provided more dancing room to her friends.
+This provided more dancing room for her friends.
 Only jerks can stay around the throwing-up ‘dancer’ comforting her with hugs.

 4. Don’t throw your cups or cans in the air!